 \subsection{Experimental Setup and Datasets}

-We conduct our exoeriments using four scientfic datasets listed in Table~\ref{tab:data}, where $\#CP_{t}$ and $\#CP_{slab}$ denote the total number of critical points located at time $t$, and within a time slab, respectively.
-All these four datasets~\cite{Jung93,gerrisflowsolver,Guenther17,Jakob20} are stored as single-precision floating points with the following detail information.
+We conduct our experiments using five scientific datasets listed in Table~\ref{tab:data}, where \#CP denotes the total number of critical points located at time $t$, and within a time slab.
+All datasets~\cite{Jung93,gerrisflowsolver,Guenther17,Jakob20,Basilisk} are stored as single-precision floating-point values with the following detailed information.